 You will need some basic equipment for setting up a Raspberry Pi mounted USB drive.

-In the latest version of Raspbian (Jessie) your USB drives should be automatically mounted when it is connected to the Pi.
-It is important to know if you do upgrade to Jessie from wheezy there might be compatibility problems with older projects & tutorials.
+In the latest version of Raspbian (Stretch), your USB drives should be automatically mounted when it is connected to the Pi.
+It is important to know if you do upgrade to Stretch from Jessie there might be compatibility problems with older projects & tutorials.

-If you want to check where your drive has been mounted to you can simply use the following command:
+If you want to check where your drive has been mounted, you can simply use the following command.

 sudo cat /proc/mounts